SamuelTallet/SketchUp-Material-Browser-Plugin/docs/README.md

 # Material browser free plugin for SketchUp

-Search for SketchUp materials by name from three sources: active model, SKM collections and Poly Haven.
+Search for SketchUp materials by name from three sources: active model, local collections, and Poly Haven.
 Filter materials by type (Ceramic, Wood, etc).
 Select material of your choice in one click.
+Increase thumbnail up to 256px.

+If you use SketchUp 2025 or newer, [Photoreal materials](https://help.sketchup.com/en/release-notes/sketchup-desktop-20250#photoreal) are supported, once you select a material from Poly Haven, Material Browser plugin will download and set all textures maps for you: AO, Diffuse, Metal, Normal GL, and Rough.

 Screenshots
 -----------